davetron5000/naildrivin5.com/_posts/2025-03-19-one-week-with-desktop-linux-after-a-20-year-absence.md

 On Mac (and on Windows, I believe), there is a single system-wide clipboard.
 When you copy something into it, it becomes available to paste anywhere.
 You can run an optional clipboard manager that stores the history of stuff you have copied and allow you to paste it.

+<aside class="pullquote">On Linux, the clipboard absolutely does not work this way</aside>

 On Linux, it absolutely does not work this way.
 There is a clipboard that's filled when you select text (and there may be one for X11 apps and one for Wayland apps?).
 There's a system